Portrait of Dr Daniel Costin wearing a black shirt standing in front of a tree.

 Services

-I run a private practice in the vibrant arts precinct of Collingwood Yards, providing mental health care for local creative and LGBTIQA+ communities.
+I run a private practice in the vibrant arts precinct of Collingwood Yards, providing mental health care for local creative, Queer, and culturally diverse communities.

-My services are grounded in over 15 years of clinical experience and emphasise somatic and neuroscientifically guided practices that support the embodiment of our natural healing processes.
+My services are grounded in 20 years of clinical experience and emphasise somatic and neuroscientifically guided practices that support the embodiment of our natural healing processes.

 • A core focus of my work at Collingwood Yards is supporting the mental health and wellbeing of emerging artists, drawing on my experience counselling students at the Victorian College of the Arts and the Melbourne Conservatorium of Music.

-• I’m a proud supporter of the LGBTIQA+ community and offer peer counselling and mental health care that is affirming of people’s diverse genders, sexualities, neurotypes, and relationships.
+• I’m a proud member-supporter of the LGBTIQA+ community and offer mental health care that is affirming of people’s diverse genders, sexualities, neurotypes, and relationships.

 • I have substantial experience working with clients from diverse cultural backgrounds and am committed to ongoing learning in culturally safe and responsive practice.